Alizanoor-student/HospitalMS-JavaJDBC/README.md

- Hospital Management System - Java Console App with MySQL:
+🏥 Hospital Management System - Java Console App with MySQL

 This is a console-based Hospital Management System, built in Java, using OOP principles and JDBC for MySQL database connectivity.
 It allows management of patients, doctors, and appointments, simulating a real hospital backend system.

- Key Features
+✨ Key Features

 Add, view, and manage patients